Updated: Apr 12

 Consulting with Children

-Collaborating with children, hearing their perspectives and respecting their rights to influence matters that affect them are all important aspects to how educators design and develop meaningful programs.
-It is through listening to children that we are able to design and develop educational programs that are underpinned by children’s natural curiosities and inquiry.
-It is an everyday practice not a form to fill in to record and prove the child’s ‘voice’.
-Consulting with children is not about just one moment but many moments and is integrated across all aspects of educator practice often before it shows up in documentation.
+Collaborating with children, hearing their perspectives and respecting their rights to influence matters affecting them are all important aspects of how educators design and develop meaningful programs.
+It is through listening to children that we are able to design and develop educational programs underpinned by children’s natural curiosities and inquiry.
+It is an everyday practice to record and prove the child’s ‘voice’.
+Consulting with children is not about just one moment but many moments and is integrated across all aspects of educator practice, often before it shows up in documentation.
 It’s something you hear and sense in educator practice, a genuine desire to know what children think and feel.

 Every child has the right to express their views on